wBeckettHills/pdal_tutorial/tutorial/01_Intro_PDAL_Pipelines_for_Ecology.md

 ## Overview
 <img src="https://github.com/wBeckettHills/cloudrunner/blob/main/graphics/CloudRunner-tile-oblique.png?raw=true" align='right' width=40%>

 Light Detection and Ranging (LiDAR) has increased the breadth of remote sensing applications for ecological research by providing detailed three-dimensional data on vegetation structure and terrain characteristics.
-The use of point clouds derived from LiDAR observations has led to fundamental .... such as ..., ..., and ... .
 For ecologists, LiDAR data enables the quantification of ecosystem structure, which is essential for biodiversity monitoring, conservation, and restoration efforts.

-This document introduces the Point Data Abstraction Library (PDAL) for processing LiDAR data in ecological applications, with particular attention to the differences between using pre-processed datasets versus handling raw data collected from drone platforms.
+This repository and set of tutorials introduces the Point Data Abstraction Library (PDAL) for processing LiDAR data in ecological applications, with particular attention to the differences between using pre-processed datasets versus handling raw data collected from drone platforms.

 ## PDAL: A Foundation for LiDAR Processing